-During 2017, Messrs.
-Bass, Iverson and Klatell served on our compensation committee, with Mr. Bass appointed Chairman on April 24, 2013.
-None of these individuals had any contractual or other relationships with us during such year except as directors.
+At the beginning of our Fiscal Year 2018, our compensation committee was comprised of Mr. James Bass, Chairman, Mr. Robert Klatell and General Ronald Iverson.
+In May of 2018, General Iverson and Mr. Bass retired from the board and Mr. Geveden was elected to the board and became a member of the compensation committee.
+As of May 2018, the members of the compensation committee were Mr. Klatell, Chairman, and Mr. Geveden.
+In November 2018, Ms. Lenard was appointed as a member of the board and also became a member of the compensation committee.
+None of these individuals had any contractual or other relationships with us during 2018 except as directors.
 No interlocking relationship exists between any member of our compensation committee and any member of any other company's board of directors or compensation committee.